raulpuro10/linux_scripts/Create_Scheduled_Task/README.md

 # A script for creating a scheduled task in Linux for execution a script

-You must give execution rights for the script with: sudo chmod crearTarea.sh
+You must give execution rights for the script with: sudo chmod +x crearTarea.sh

 Change the variables bellow for managing: